pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/grease.md

 Code points SHOULD be chosen based on the least-significant four bits in the grease counter, using the sequence given.
 If no usable code point exists for the sequence number, the grease counter SHOULD be incremented without adding a PGP-GREASE code point at that location.
 When PGP-GREASE code points from the Signature Subpacket Types registry are used, the critical bit MUST NOT be set.

+(TODO: confirm whether 15 or 36 is more suitable - this will depend on which algids are allocated for PQC, and it may need to be registry-dependent)

 These code points will be reserved for PGP-GREASE in the following registries: